stevemcd1/stevemcd1.github.io/README.md

  ---

  I study social networks and social capital in labor markets, in organizations, and across work careers.
-I am also interested in how the internet and platform technologies may exacerbate or ameliorate inequalities associated with social networks and social capital.
+I also examine how the internet and platform technologies may exacerbate or ameliorate inequalities associated with social networks and social capital.

  ---